camgrodgers/ProductionGraph/README.md

 #### backend

 The 'backend' directory contains a Django project that allows users to enter products and their associated direct costs and dependencies.
-As the user enters data, the indirect wages and labor times, and total estimated costs and labor times, are automatically calculated and displayed.
+As the user enters data, the indirect wages, indirect labor times, total estimated costs, and total estimated labor times are automatically calculated and displayed.
 The backend app is on PyPI:

 https://pypi.org/project/productiongraph/